3. The Basics of JavaScript

 function doSomething() {

-// variable local to the function
+// local variable to the

 const count = 2;